 You can see that I love ginger in any form!

 Ginger is truly the “Universal Medicine” that will benefit anyone and will relieve numerous health complaints.
-If there is one condiment that you turn to regularly for not only flavor, but for its impressive health benefits from – relieving nausea to helping digestion – it should be ginger!
+If there is one condiment that you turn to regularly,not only for flavor, but for its impressive health benefits, it should be ginger!
 Fresh or dried, ginger is your friend!

 Thank you for reading!
 If this post has piqued your interest and you find it useful, inspiring or otherwise magical, please pin it and follow us on Pinterest and/or share it on Facebook via the icons to the left… And we’re always happy to hear from you via the Contact page.